andreas-grimm/GD-BASIC/doc/BASIC.md

 Assignments are made in the form "\<name\> `=` \<expression\>".

 They evaluate the expression on the right and assigns the result to the given named variable.

-###### JASIC Syntax
-The implemented JASIC version does not support negative or non-integer numbers in the program code.
-Even as all numbers are represented internally, the need to be programmed as integers:

-    pi = (314159 / 10000)

-and for negative numbers:

-    a = (0 - 1)

 ###### BASIC Syntax
 The implemented BASIC version supports real numbers and negative numbers: